Self-propelled howitzers are tracked or wheeled artillery systems.

 anti-tank submunitions, jammer carrying projectiles.
 It is capable of

-firing Krasnopol precision guided munitions.
+Krasnopol precision guided munitions.
 Maximum

 range of fire is 24.7 km with standard HE-FRAG projectile and 28.9